3LawsRobotics/3laws/docs/sources/getting_started.rst

     * Advanced Settings: Max delay (s) and Timeout Factor are thresholds for triggering events informing that data failed to arrive (if data is not received for max-delay * timeout-factor seconds.
 If the copilot (run-time assurance) is active, failure to receive robot state or desired control input (in timeout factor * 1/signal-rate) will cause the copilot to switch to the Failure Command Mode (which is explained below).
   * Copilot : The Copilot enables the run-time assurance capability where desired commands to the robot from the autonomy stack ("desired inputs") are modified in order to avoid collisions, and altered versions are published through a separate message.

     * Activate: This checkbox controls whether the run-time assurance intercepts and modifies commands from the planner/trajectory generator and forwards modified versions to the vehicle.
 The Copilot will only modify the outputs if the option is activated.
-If it is not activated, the un-modified "desired control input" will be transmitted on the designated "Computed safe control" message.
+If it is not activated, the unmodified "desired control input" will be transmitted on the designated "Computed safe control" message.

     * Aggressiveness: This parameter controls how far from the nearest obstacle the safety filter starts having more effect on the commands and how strongly the safety filter pushes the robot back into the "safe" region if the safety definition has been violated.
 A larger value means that the control inputs from the planner will start to be modified when the robot is farther from an object/obstacle.
 In general this will produce larger margins.
 A larger value also means that if an obstacle is detected within the collision distance, the command modified by the run-time assurance will try to move the robot away from the object more aggressively.
 Typical values are between 0.5 and 1.0, but values in the range of 1000 might be used in reasonable situations.
 A smaller value means that the the robot will get closer to the obstacles (higher performance) before being diverted.